Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Conclusion

 \section{Conclusion}

-We analyze video VAE latent spaces and identify two critical spectral properties for diffusion training: low-frequency bias in the spatio-temporal spectrum and few-mode bias in the channel eigenspectrum.
-We introduce two lightweight regularizers to induce these properties, and experiments show that our approach accelerates convergence and improves video generation quality. {
+We analyze video VAE latent spaces and identify two critical spectral properties for diffusion training: few-mode bias in the channel eigenspectrum and low-frequency bias in the spatio-temporal spectrum.
+We introduce two lightweight regularizers to induce these properties, and experiments show that our approach accelerates convergence and improves video generation quality.